A Cultural Legacy Carved in Wood

 Perhaps, for all his life experience, the most singular term to capture such a multifaceted being is culture.
 For Atu is culture incarnate, a sage soothsayer whose regal countenance, majestic demeanor, and African-centered perspective harkens to a time when we, as a community, aspired to reclaim our collective identity and shed the skewed, dominant narrative crippling us to finally see ourselves, as ourselves, as if for the first time.
 That said, given his recent health crisis and progressing age—and a contemporary world where proximity and cohesion are significantly compromised—some wonder if Atu’s legacy can inspire other young culture-bearers like him, or if it will wither into a mere cultural remnant from a bygone era.

 “The feeling is that our children and grandchildren have abandoned or forgotten their history,” says Tafawa Hicks, an Atlanta-based photographer who, after meeting Atu three years ago, began organizing his sizable inventory and campaigning for a studio to house it.
-“But we have a legacy that we build on, and I think it does a disservice when we forget or feel that our history and legacy is outdated,” contends Hicks.
+“But we have a legacy that we build on, and I think it does a disservice when we forget or feel that our history and legacy is outdated,” says Hicks.
 “I guess it goes back to we all belong to the same tree, but the branches have forgotten their roots.
 And without the roots, you really can’t last very long.”

-Like buried roots, no one can see a sculpture either—at least, initially, except for the artist—given it is a process based not in addition but subtraction, in stripping away to reveal what was there all along.
+Like buried roots, no one can see a sculpture either—at least, initially, except for the artist.
+Sculpture is a process based not in addition but subtraction, in stripping away to reveal what was there all along.
 “Most of these big pieces were one solid block of wood when I first started,” explains Atu.
 “You’re continuing to carve, to go in deeper.
 And if you take too much away, you can’t put it back.”
 He points to several giant faces, sunrays, and images of lions staring back at him before focusing on an intricately carved, midsized piece combining progressive, spiraling scenes with rich natural imagery.
 “That’s the seven principles of nature,” he reports, noting “I never tell anybody what those seven principles are because I am not teaching theology and I want them to add what they know to these seven things that are general characteristic of everything in this universe—seven basic colors, seven days of the week, seven wonders of the world.”

 On occasion, Atu has also been known to compare himself to the numerous lions he has sculpted over the years.
 The similarities are apparent—his endurance, proud disposition and, given their territorial habit of living together in groups or prides, his focus on community.
 Though no longer the muscle-bound, frontline warrior coiled to pounce upon any outside threat, the senior now represents the composed, throne-bearing monarch more able to dismantle his enemies with his acute profundity than razorlike claws.

 Fittingly, the lions were there from the beginning.
-Born August 10, 1940 in Birmingham, Alabama under the astrological sign of Leo, Atu’s family relocated to Chicago where the nine-year-old was inspired to sculpt on the steps of the Art Institute of Chicago Museum where two massive bronze lions frame the building’s front steps.
+Born August 10, 1940 in Birmingham, Alabama, under the astrological sign of Leo, Atu’s family relocated to Chicago where the nine-year-old was inspired to sculpt on the steps of the Art Institute of Chicago Museum where two massive bronze lions frame the building’s front steps.

-“I just knew,” offers Atu, recounting how his uncle used to drop him off at the museum for hours at a time.
+“I just knew,” says Atu, recounting how his uncle used to drop him off at the museum for hours at a time.
 “I didn’t even want to go inside,” he recalls.
 “I just wanted to sit down and look at them.
 Oh boy.”
 Atu insists their detailed form, musculature, and stature was the “most magnificent thing I had ever seen in my life.”

 At age 10, while taking piano lessons encouraged by his musical mother, the self-taught artist carved a five-inch, three-dimensional sculpture of a Black family with three children from the wood of a peach tree using an X-acto knife.
 Atu would continue to sculpt prolifically for seven decades and, according to him, has produced an estimated 2500 pieces, most in wood and some in clay and other materials.
 While acknowledging he has given away a significant amount of his works to family and friends over the years, others are more focused on housing his remaining pieces and preserving his valuable legacy given his recent health crisis.